rubymonsters/ruby-for-beginners/04_dont_believe.md

 Ruby developer ("knowing your stuff") and being a great Ruby coach ("giving the right advice") are not the same thing.

-Developers who have never coached, or are new at coaching, might, for example, overload you with information.
+Developers who have never coached, or are new at coaching, tend to, for example, overload you with information.
 They know all this stuff, and, as said before, they aren't even fully aware of it.
 They just *use* the language, and all these features.

-Now, when asked, they explain things to you, and may suddenly remember: "Oh, right, and then there's also this other language feature, and that one, and another one, and ...!"
-They may be excited to explain all the things at once, without noticing that, at this particular point, you actually wouldn't need to know them all.
+Now, when asked to explain things, and may suddenly remember: "Oh, right, and then there's also this other language feature, and that one, and another one, and ...!"
+They may be excited to explain all the things at once, without realizing that, at this particular point, you actually wouldn't need to know them all at once.

-Also, they might present you a conclusion, and omit the learning process.
+Also, they might present a conclusion, and omit the learning process.
 In programming, as much as in any other field, there's rarely any silver-bullet.
 There always are alternative solutions, with different advantages and downsides.
-Often times it's hard to fully understand things unless one tries a particular solution and sticks with it for a while.
+Often times it's hard to fully understand them unless one tries a particular solution and sticks with it for a while.

 On top of this, whatever is considered a "good" solution by the community at any point of time, always is the conclusion of a decades evolutionary learning process.
-Often times it makes sense to start practicing with an older solution that worked well enough a couple years ago, feel some of the pains that it caused, and only then try using the latest, more modern solution.
+Often times it makes sense to start practicing with an older, and simpler solution that worked well enough a couple years ago, experience some of the problems that it caused, and only then try using the latest, more modern solution.

-Developers tend to be excited about their current preferences, about things they've learned just recently, and will happily explain at lengths why one solution works better for them than another.
+Developers often tend to be excited about their current preferences, about things they've learned just recently, and will happily explain at lengths why one solution works better for them than another.
 Often times you can learn a lot from listening to these explanations.
 However, keep in mind that this doesn't necessarily mean a tool that's great for day to day work for an experienced programmer also is a tool that's great for learning to program.

 On top of all this, there's also the problem that the tools that we use, over time, become more and more optimized for advanced users.
 New features are being added that make our day to day work easier, and over the years, up to date documentation, and tutorials will focus on these features.

-While that's great for advanced users, it's actually bad for beginners, as you now not only need to understand the basic concept, you also need to understand this additional feature on top of it.
+While that's great for advanced users, it's sometimes bad for beginners, as you now not only need to understand the basic concept, you also need to understand this additional, more abstract feature that sits on top of it.

 A good coach will try and adjust to these things, but doing so also is a skill that needs to be learned.
 Try to give feedback, and help your coaches improve.

 Of course, everything said above also applies to ourselves :)

-Here are a few examples of decisions we made for our study groups:
+Here are a few examples of decisions we made for our study groups.
+Don't worry if you don't understand what we're talking about at this point.
+You'll fully understand them once we get there in the study group.

-* We use the old syntax for hashes in beginners groups.
-Why?
-When you first learn what a hash is, and how it is used, this is quite a bit of information to process.
+* We use the old syntax for hashes in beginners groups: When you first learn what a hash is, and how it is used, this is quite a bit of information to process.
 The new hash syntax puts an extra burden on you, and raises extra questions that just aren't required to be answered in order to understand what a hash is, how it can be used, and why it is useful.
-We do mention the new syntax, but we do not use it, and explain why.
+We do mention the new syntax, and explain why we do not use it.

 * We purposefully ignore tons of language features, such as lambdas, splats, class level methods, class variables, and so on in our beginners groups for